Votion-Development/Dashactyl-Themes/README.md

-# Dashactyl-Themes
+# Dashactyl Themes
-This is a repo for Dashactyl themes to be published on.
+The official repository for verified and free Dashactyl themes.

 ## How do I publish a theme?

-Make a pull request adding your theme in a folder.
-In the folder, create a README.md file with the following format:
+Create a pull request using the following template:

 ```
-Theme Name: Theme name here
+Name: the theme name

+Author: the theme author (Discord tag or Github username)

-Dashactyl Version: Dashactyl Version (Example: v2)
+Version: the dashactyl version (v1 or v2)

-Theme Language: Language here (Example: English)

-Made in: Coding language/framework made in (Example: React)

-Creator: Your name here
+Framework: the framework used (e.g. React)
 ```

-Then someone will test and review the theme, then merge the pull request.
+The files must be in a folder with the name of the theme.
+Please make sure that the theme works before opening a pull request, broken themes will not be accepted.
+If there is a bug with themes in this repository, report it to the author so that it can be fixed, or to us (the Votion team) so that it can be removed.